MeganTj/multimodal_alignment/README.md

-# Understanding the Emergence of Multimodal Alignment
+# Understanding the Emergence of Multimodal Representation Alignment

 This is the official codebase for the paper Understanding the Emergence of Multimodal Representation Alignment.